simonscmap/CMAP_docs/user_guide/API_ref/pycmap_api/data_retrieval/pycmap_catalog.rst

 **SQL Statement**

-..COMMENT: Icon size is ok.
-I would put the icon and the "SQL Statement" side by side instead of the icon over the text.

 Here is how to achieve the same results using a direct SQL statement.
 Please refer to :ref:`query` for more information.